SECtim/annexlang/docs/README.md

   enumerate: '\setcounter{protostep}{%d}\protostep{%s} '
   colsep: 0.2\textwidth
   rowsep: 0ex
+  fontsize: \tiny  # Optional, can also be inferred from default_font_size placeholder if present in one of the styles.
   styles:
     - !style-default
       placeholders:  # Optional, default style has default values for all placeholders